nikaswani/raftyui/apps/docs/app/docs/components/accordion/page.md

 ## Collapsible

-when using type `single`, the `collapsible` prop allows closing content when clicking trigger for an open item otherwise one accordion item remains open by default.
+when using type `single`, the `collapsible` prop allows closing content by clicking the trigger for an open item otherwise one accordion item remains open by default.

 {% example  %}